Man City Team News: Injuries, suspensions and line-up vs Burnley | Goal.com

 Fernandinho was replaced early in the first half against Manchester United, while Ilkay Gundogan, who regularly stands in for the Brazilian at the back of City's midfield, also went off near the end.

-John Stones and Benjamin Mendy are both doubtful after missing out on the 18 at Old Trafford on Wednesday, although the England international may not have been left out for fitness reasons.
+Benjamin Mendy is doubtful after missing out on the 18 once again at Old Trafford on Wednesday.
+John Stones also missed out, but that was not injury related.

 Man City Suspensions